 Meanwhile, to suggest that CBD induces sleep seems tenuous at best.
 A study published in the journal Neuropharmacology in 2012 found that CBD could reduce anxiety levels in subjects suffering from post-traumatic stress disorder and that alleviated anxiety-induced REM sleep suppression.
 However, the study’s authors remained skeptical about CBD’s ability to improve patients’ sleep.

 Other studies produced reports that found, rather than being a potential sleep aid, CBD may actually be a stimulant.
-In a study that monitored the effects of CBD in rats, researchers found that “it might be of therapeutic value in sleep disorders such as excessive somnolence.”
+One study published in the journal FEBS Letters that monitored the effects of CBD in rats, researchers found that “it might be of therapeutic value in sleep disorders such as excessive somnolence.
 Writing in Current Psychiatry Reports in 2017, another team of researchers found that CBD shows promise for those suffering from “excessive daytime sleepiness.”
 Finally, a study published in Behavioral Neuroscience characterized CBD is a “wake-inducing agent.”

 Not exactly.
 Very few products on the market contain nothing but pure CBD oil.
 This is not to say that they contain additives; rather, they contain cannabinoids and other compounds found in the cannabis plant.
 Some of these naturally-occurring compounds are known as terpenes.
 Terpenes are the largest group of plant chemicals, and the roles they play in plants’ biochemistry range from growth and development to defense.
 They also give plants their unique flavors or aromas.
 Limonene, for example, has a citrus flavor; a-pinene tastes of pine; and myrcene has an herbal, mildly citrusy character.